grumBit/webPathProjects/docs/css_notes/css_grum_notes.md

 | [`flex-flow`](#__flex-flow)            |

 #### Flex-box [`main-axis`](https://developer.mozilla.org/en-US/docs/Glossary/main_axis) and [`cross-axis`](https://developer.mozilla.org/en-US/docs/Glossary/cross_axis)
 - The behaviour of many flex-box properties are dependent on the `main-axis` and `cross-axis`, which are set by the `flex-direction` property.
-The `cross-axis` is alwaysperpendicular to the `main-axis`.
+The `cross-axis` is always perpendicular to the `main-axis`.
 - See heading links for diagrams.

 ---